Tilings and traces

 \section{Introduction}

-Consider the two substitution rules defined on the half hexagons in Figure \ref{fig:HalfHexes}, one of which is the classical half hexagon substitution rule and the second one is obtained by modifying the square of it.
-This paper is concerned about the random application of substitution rules such as these in order to construct tilings of $\mathbb{R}^d$ and in the study of the statistical properties of such tilings.
+Consider the two substitution and expansion rules defined on the half hexagons in Figure \ref{fig:HalfHexes}, one of which is the classical half hexagon substitution rule and the second one is obtained by modifying the square (second iteration) of it.
+This paper is concerned about the random application of substitution and expansion rules such as these in order to construct aperiodic tilings of $\mathbb{R}^d$, the study of the statistical properties of such tilings, and an application to the study of random Schr\"odinger operators on quasicrystals.
 Figure \ref{fig:randomPenrose} gives an example of the types of tilings one can get through random application of the substitution rules in Figure \ref{fig:HalfHexes}.

 Although first introduced in \cite{GL:random}, interest in random substitution tilings has surged recently, (e.g. \cite{FrankSadun:fusion, GM:mixed, BD:sadic, Rust:uncountable, RS:random, ST:random}).
 Random substitutions come in two flavors: locally random constructions (e.g. \cite{RS:random}) and globally random constructions (e.g. \cite{GM:mixed, ST:random}).
-The typical features of globally random tilings are repetitivity, uniform patch frequencies and zero entropy whereas locally random tilings typically have positive entropy and non-uniform patch frequencies.
+The typical features of globally random tilings are repetitivity, uniform patch frequencies (equivalent to unique ergodicity, see \S\ref{sec:tilings}) and zero entropy whereas locally random tilings typically have positive entropy and non-uniform patch frequencies.